Financial assurance for closure

 Figuring out how much financial assurance a company needs can be difficult.
 Once a company develops a Closure Cost Estimate, we will need to approve that estimate.
-Businesses can hire someone to develop this estimate or can use the free Excel spreadsheet below.
 Make sure to include every activity and cost associated with closing the facility and taking care of everything left behind.

 The most important aspect of preparing a cost estimate is to remember that the estimate must be a “third-party” estimate.
 That means businesses must include costs of how much a separate company would charge to clean up the site.
 Although a company could possibly clean up their own site for less, the cost estimate needs to include the higher prices.
 This is because financial assurance assumes the waste-handling company has gone out of business and isn’t around to do the cleanup work.
 Financial Assurance for Closure needs to be enough to allow Ecology to hire someone else to do the work.

 Third-party liability financial assurance is a set amount of coverage that will pay neighbors and visitors in case there is an accident at a facility.
 This type of financial assurance will compensate those people if they are injured of if their property is damaged.
 Third-party liability financial assurance might be needed if there is a fire at a facility or if an underground storage tank leaks and contaminates the soil or well water.
 Facilities going through post-closure monitoring or a corrective action cleanup aren’t required to have third-party liability coverage.
 Only active facilities are required to have this type of financial assurance.